mokshadharma/llm-instructions/test-decomposition-plan-writing-guide.md

 - **GUD-300**: Include measurable completion criteria for each phase
 - **GUD-400**: (In output plans) Include a reminder after each phase heading to review Constraints, Risks, and Specification sections (such as Context Class Specification) before implementation
 - **GUD-500**: (In output plans) Use blockquote format for phase review reminders: `> **IMPORTANT:** Before implementing this phase, review Section N (Name), Section M (Name)... for applicable items.`

+- **GUD-600**: Task descriptions must describe exactly one action to perform.
+Never include negations like "DO NOT DO THIS YET" or conditional clauses that contradict the main action.
+If a task is preparation for future work, describe what IS to be done now.
+- **GUD-700**: Plans must not reference line numbers for code that will be modified, moved, or deleted.
+Identify code by unique characteristics (class name, function name, decorator string).
+Line numbers are valid only for initial analysis where the file is read-only.

 ## 2. Implementation Steps